tlepple/iceberg-intro-workshop/README.md

 ###  AWS CLI Integration:

-Let's test out the AWS CLI and run a command to list the buckets currently stored in our Minio object store.
+Let's test out the AWS CLI that was installed and configured during the build and run an `AWS S3` command to list the buckets currently stored in our Minio object store.

 ---